-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-Total first-time, first-year (freshman) men who applied 4,313 Total first-time, first-year (freshman) women who applied 6,176 Total first-time, first-year (freshman) men who were admitted 3,396 Total first-time, first-year (freshman) women who were admitted 5,020 • Total full-time, first-time, first-year (freshman) men who enrolled 410 Total part-time, first-time, first-year (freshman) men who enrolled 6 •

-Total full-time, first-time, first-year (freshman) women who enrolled 586 Total part-time, first-time, first-year (freshman) women who enrolled 6
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 3908 Total first-time, first-year women who applied 5735 Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted 3272 Total first-time, first-year women who were admitted 4778 Total first-time, first-year of another gender who were admitted Total full-time, first-time, first-year men who enrolled 602 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 667 Total part-time, first-time, first-year women who enrolled 2 Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied 9643 Total first-time, first-year (degree-seeking) who were admitted 8050 Total first-time, first-year (degree-seeking) enrolled 1271

-C2 Freshman wait-listed students
+C2.
+First-time, first-year wait-listed students

-Students who met admission requirements but whose final admission was contingent on space availability
+✓ Students who met admission requirements but whose final admission was contingent on space availability)

-Yes No Do you have a policy of placing students on a waiting list? Х
+Do you have a policy of placing students on a waiting list? \(\Delta\) Yes \(\Delta\) NoLoyola University Maryland Internal Use Only

-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2022 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 1,046 Number accepting a place on the waiting list: 425 Number of wait-listed students admitted: 126
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 526 Number accepting a place on the waiting list: 246 Number of wait-listed students admitted: 0

-Is your waiting list ranked?

-If yes, do you release that information to students?
-Do you release that information to school counselors?
+Is your waiting list ranked? ☐ Yes ☒ No \Rightarrow If yes, do you release that information to students? ☐ Yes □ No ⇒ Do you release that information to school counselors? ☐ Yes □ No

-Yes No

-Х

-Х